FOCUS ON AG

 - Pay attention to the repayment ability on Term Debt Loans.

-- In addition to declining Working Capital, a low “Term Debt Coverage Ratio” is a common sign of financial stress in a farm business.
+- In addition to declining Working Capital, a low “Term Debt Coverage Ratio” is a key ratio in analyzing the financial strength of a farm business.
 This ratio is the cash available for debt repayment divided by the total principal and interest due on all intermediate and long-term loans.

 - Make wise decisions on the use of available cash for farm machinery and capital improvement investments, and make sure that the investments are needed for the farm operation.

-- Term loans that are set up to finance machinery purchases and capital improvements may require payments for several years, which need to be factored into cash flow budgets.
+- Term loans that are set up to finance machinery purchases and capital improvements may require payments for several years, which need to be factored into cash flow budgets for 2021 and beyond.

-- Look for opportunities to sell any farm assets that are no longer needed in the farm business, and use funds for added working capital or to repay some term debt.
+- Look for opportunities to sell any farm assets that are no longer needed in the farm business and use funds for capital purchases, added working capital, or to repay some term debt.

-- There is likely to be a lot of farm land for sale in the coming year, so don’t get caught up in the hype of: “Buy now, because they don’t make any more farm land”.
+- There is likely to be a lot of farm land for sale in the coming year and some farm operators are likely to have some extra cash available.
+Be cautious not to get caught up in the hype of: “Buy now, because they don’t make any more farm land”.
 Make sure that any land purchases are financially sound for the long-term future of the farm business.

 - Shop around before settling on a high dollar purchase of farm land, as there may be opportunities to find comparable farm land, as far as land quality and production capability, for less money.

-- Compare the cost of owning the farm land to the likely annual land rental rates to secure increased crop acreage.
+- Compare the cost of owning the farm land to the likely annual land rental rates over the next few years to secure increased crop acreage.

-- Be sure to include the required annual real estate loan principal and interest payments, along with real estate taxes, into annual cash flow planning for the farm business
+- Be sure to include the required annual real estate loan principal and interest payments, along with real estate taxes, into future annual cash flow planning for the farm business.

 - Communicate with family members, farm partners, and ag lenders.

-- When financial matters and farm profitability become more challenging in a farm operation, it is very important to discuss these challenges and possible solutions with family members and other partners in the farm operation.
+- When financial matters and farm profitability in the farm operation such as the current situation, it is easy to revert back to bad management habits.
+It is still very important to discuss farm financial strategies with family members, partners, ag lenders, and other consultants in the farm operation.

-- Meet with your ag lender early to discuss your farm operating credit needs for 2020, and to consider possible solutions to address any financial challenges that may exist.
+- Meet with your ag lender early to discuss your farm operating credit needs for 2021, and to consider possible capital or real estate purchases and adjustments for the coming year.

-- Discuss planned machinery and equipment purchases, and potential land purchases, and the projected cash flow impacts on the farm business, prior to finalizing those decisions.
+- Discuss planned machinery and equipment purchases and potential land purchases, as well as the projected cash flow impacts on the farm business, prior to finalizing those decisions.

-- Discuss grain and livestock marketing plans, and the impact that marketing decisions could have on cash flow plans.
+- Discuss grain and livestock marketing plans and analyze the impact that marketing decisions could have on cash flow projections.

-- Discuss any financial concerns early, either farm-related or non-farm concerns, while there is still time to make the needed financial adjustments.
+- Discuss any financial concerns early, either farm-related or non-farm concerns, while there is still time to make any needed financial adjustments.